I am intrigued by the number of articles and comments related to press checks, for and against.

 - Be mindful of where you point your gun for obvious reasons when press checking.
 Don’t muzzle yourself, anyone or anything you would not want shot or destroyed if there was an accidental discharge.

 - This concerns pistols more than long guns.
 Watch the placement of your hand and fingers on the gun so that under no circumstances should they get in front of or too close to the muzzle.
 I say this because of a story from a medic about someone press checking their pistol and putting a round through their own hand.
 There were no details on how this happened.
 My best guess is they pressed the slide with their finger tips from the front of the gun with the muzzle pointed directly at the palm.
 Don’t do that.
-While I am at it, avoid the Steven Seagal pinch check (the 1911 pinch check was around before Seagal popularized it in his movies).
+While I am at it, avoid the Steven Seagal pinch check (yes I know, the 1911 pinch check was around before Seagal popularized it in his movies).

 - When performing a press check, be mindful not to press or pull your slide/bolt so far back that you cycle a round out of the chamber.
 Here is where practicing with your gun unloaded or with dummy rounds would be useful until you find a method of press checking that is safe, effective and does not cycle a round out of the chamber.